Looking for a DIY gift box you can knock up in minutes? No time or inclination for origami?

 Fold the last piece of twine in two, push the folded end through the hole and loop the two ends through.
 You can now shut the box by tying the loose end around the grip binder.

 12. Admire your finished box!

-Now seeing as that was so quick, you should have a few minute to spare to decorate!
-Read this next post for some stunning decorating ideas.
+Now seeing as that was so quick, you should have a few minutes to spare to decorate!
+Check out these 15 gift box decoration ideas here.
 Happy box making!